Ghost in the Shell

 ⏱️ Runtime & Duration

-The total runtime of Ghost in the Shell is 83 minutes (1h 23m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Ghost in the Shell (1995) is 83 minutes (1h 23m).
+Directed by Mamoru Oshii, the film runs for 83 minutes in its complete theatrical version.

 Verdict Summary